 Until future commercialization is considered probable and the future economic benefit is expected to be realized, we do not capitalize pre-launch inventory costs prior to completion of marketing authorization unless the regulatory review process has progressed to a point that objective and persuasive evidence of regulatory approval is sufficiently probable, and future economic benefit can be asserted.
-We record such costs to research and development costs, or if used in marketing evaluations reported to selling, general and administrative expense.
-A number of factors are taken into consideration, based on management's judgment, including the current status in the regulatory approval process, potential impediments to the approval process, anticipated R&D initiatives and risk of technical feasibility, viability of commercialization and marketplace trends.
+We record such costs to research and development costs, or if used in marketing evaluations, record such cost to selling, general and administrative expense.
+A number of factors are taken into consideration, based on management's judgment, including the current status in the regulatory approval process, potential impediments to the approval process, anticipated research and development initiatives and risk of technical feasibility, viability of commercialization and marketplace trends.

-Prior to receiving an EUA, costs of property and equipment related to scaling up our manufacturing capacity for commercial launch are recorded to research and development expense when the asset does not have an alternative future use.
+Prior to receiving an EUA and until future commercialization is considered probable, costs of property and equipment related to scaling up our manufacturing capacity for commercial launch are recorded to research and development expense when the asset does not have an alternative future use.

 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we initiate clinical trials for our platform, ramp-up our manufacturing and commercialization efforts and continue to discover and develop platforms and assays for other infectious diseases and disease states.
+We focus our research and development efforts on the Talis One COVID-19 Test System and the development of respiratory panels and tests for infections related to women's and sexual health.
+We expect to continue to incur significant research and development expenses in the future as we continue the research and development of our platform and assays for other infectious diseases and disease states, initiate clinical trials for future tests, further develop and refine the manufacturing processes for our platform, and continue commercialization efforts.
 There are numerous factors associated with the successful commercialization of any assay we may develop in the future for other diseases or disease states, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.